jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 If you want to host Nextcloud in your home and want to access it remotely or even share some files externally, there are some network requirements.
 You need a real, public routable, none Carrier-grade NAT (CG-NAT) IPv4 address.
+Don't know what CG-NAT is?
+[Test if you have a CG-NAT IPv4](https://github.com/jameskimmel/network-stuff/blob/main/CG-NAT.md).
 If you don't have a real IPv4 address, you could ask your ISP to give you one.
 Some ISPs will give you one for free, others charge you 5$ a month.
 Some call it "Gaming IP" or "NAS IP".
 You could also use IPv6 or a VPN instead.
 If you want to share files externally, only having IPv6 isn't great, since you don't know if all external users are able to use IPv6.
 You also need split DNS described in the next paragraph.